-Safe City Mississauga responded to this need by creating online videos on the Cyber Ambassadors Youtube page which provides parents with information regarding how to use popular apps and social media websites.
+Safe City Mississauga created online videos for parents with information regarding how to use popular apps and social media websites.
 Through parents understanding how to use these apps and websites they will gain a better understanding of what their child is doing online and how they can best protect their child from cyber bullying.
 In addition, the videos provide parents with different resources and agencies they can connect with should their child experience cyber bullying.